piratesephiroth/LaMulanaScript/README.md

 # LaMulanaScript
-A tool to decode and reencode the "script_code.dat" files of the La-Mulana remake.
+A tool to decode and reencode the "script_code.dat" and "title.dat" files of the La-Mulana remake.
 Based on this script: https://github.com/archagon/la-mulana-hd-text-encoder-decoder

 Requires a text file called `fontChars.txt`, containing all the __unique__ characters found in font00.png, in the same order.